Our Therapeutic Approaches

 Mindfulness is simply having a clear awareness of the present moment we are experiencing.
 Being in a mindful state allows clients to be fully here, right now.
 The opposite of mindfulness is where we are either mentally projected into the past or future.

 When we practice mindfulness we enter a light meditative state that allows us to become tuned to the present moment.
 By simply becoming aware of the sensations present in our bodies, and shifting attention to breathing we become mindful.
 When thoughts wander off, just effortlessly bring the back focused back to the breath.

 With regular mindfulness practice, students and staff report becoming much calmer, focused and centred.

 We will initially work with your designated manager to develop a Service Level Agreement.

-Subsequently, a liaison person who can facilitate referrals and be the conduit for service reporting, will be required.
+Subsequently, a liaison person to facilitate referrals and be the conduit for service reporting, will be required.
 This might be the Family Worker/ SENCO or Pastoral Support Manager.

 We will need a confidential room to use regularly; preferably in a quiet location within the school.